The American Foursquare home has a distinct architectural style on both the outside and inside.

-Large formal dining room with large window which lets in plenty of light.
+Large formal dining room with a large window that lets in plenty of light.
 This is a very common dining room layout except in this case the woodwork was painted white.

 The kitchen isn’t terribly large although the reno here is nicely done.
 It’s a small kitchen to accommodate an in-kitchen eating area.

 The stairs in this home are much less grand than the one above.
 However, as is typical in foursquare homes. the stairs are nice and wide.

 Massive primary bedroom with plenty of windows and a balcony.